5p1n0/todo-app/README.md

 ### Errors

-All the apis verify tokens and return a response `HTTP/1.1 401 Unauthorized` when not valid or expired `HTt/1.1 400 Bad Request` with
+All the apis verify tokens and return a response `HTTP/1.1 401 Unauthorized` when not valid or expired and `HTTP/1.1 400 Bad Request` with request errors